-My Approach to Couples Therapy
+My Approach to Couples Therapy in NYC

 I immediately assess the strengths and weaknesses of the relationship, identify the current problems, historical patterns, and set goals for therapy.
 Then together, we begin the work of understanding the reason the problems exist, learn the skills necessary to solve these problems.
 The work is very collaborative.
 And I am very active in session by:

 - Presenting models to illustrate how couples problems develop

 - Providing concrete tools for couples to use outside of session

 - Conducting exercises and using techniques in session to improve:

 - emotion regulation skills